MileHacker Logo

 Communication: Language Barriers

 The official language is Italian.
-English is spoken in tourist-heavy areas, but learning a few basic Italian using phrases is appreciated by locals.
+English is spoken in tourist-heavy areas, but learning a few basic Italian a few phrases is welcome by locals.

 Helpful Phrases